 My primary area of research is on English in the western United States.
-My dissertation focuses on mergers using data I've collected in Washington, Utah, and other areas of the West.
+My dissertation focuses on the Elsewhere Shift in southwest Washington State.
 Because I mostly focus on vowels, I’ve had to learn the skills required to analyze them: Praat scripting, forced alignment, and cutting-edge statistical methods.
 I also lean towards the variationist sociolinguistic perspective in data collection and analysis.

 I’m actively involved with Drs.
 Kretzschmar and Renwick and the other student workers at the Linguistic Atlas Project where my job is to act as the middleman between transcriptions and formant measurements.
 I write and maintain the Praat, R, and Perl scripts we use in the lab, and manage the various forced aligners and automatic formant extractors we work with.
 I also manage the project’s website, the Gazetteer of Southern Vowels.

 I also am a research assistant in the DigiLab in UGA’s main library where I give workshops and seminars on how to use computers in humanities research.
-I have given presentations on topics including Excel and about how grad students can get themselves more googleable.
+I have given numerous workshops on R and several others on Excel, JMP, and about how grad students can get themselves more googleable.

 In the past I have done research on language change in real time, Quechua and Guarani morphology, forms of address among Mormons, language documentation, and agent-based simulations of language change.
 If I have a spare minute, I peruse the library’s typology section and read up on morphosyntax in the world’s languages.
 Before switching to linguistics, I was a trombone performance major and you might still catch me playing some Shostakovich or Rachmaninoff on piano.